Petr Maděra

-Petr Maděra (July 10, 1970, Ostrov nad Ohří) is a Czech poet and novelist.
+Petr Maděra (born 10 July 1970) is a Czech poet and novelist.

+Early and personal life

+Maděra was born on 10 July in Ostrov nad Ohří.

 After graduating from a grammar school, he studied landscape engineering at the Agricultural College in Prague.
 He specialised mainly in landscape architecture, dendrology and pisciculture.
 After that, he worked as an educator of the blind, and also as a landscape environmentalist for the district authorities in Prague-East.
 At the end of the 1990s, he took part in editing the Weles magazine, an important platform for the most recent poets.
 Nowadays he is dealing with applied graphics and works as an editor of a number of geology-oriented magazines and publications.
 He lives with his wife and two sons in Prague.